Easy French Onion Soup

 However, I don’t recommend freezing the soup in the same container with the bread and the cheese.
 Either store these ingredients in separate containers or buy fresh bread and cheese to serve with the thawed soup.

-For quick serving, separate the onion soup into individual-sized portions and seal in plastic containers.
+For quick serving, separate the onion soup into individual-sized portions and seal it in plastic containers or freezer bags.

 notes & tips for this onion soup